 It is clear a year-round, pedestrian-specific solution is required.

-Engineering Services, in consultation with Infrastructure Systems Limited (ISL), assessed four options to provide an increased level of service at the pedestrian crossing.
+Engineering Services, in consultation with Infrastructure Systems Limited (ISL), assessed options to provide an increased level of service at the pedestrian crossing.
 Of the options proposed, an At-Grade level crossing was determined to be of best value to the City.

 Staff will begin consultation with Canadian Pacific Railway regarding right of way, safety and other design considerations to allow the City to construct an At-Grade crossing.
 It is the City's desire to complete design and approvals in 2016 with construction to begin in 2017.